European Commission

 Internal markets in renewable and natural gases and in hydrogen

-In November 2023, the European Council and the European Parliament reached a provisional political agreement on the directive to establish common rules for the internal markets in renewable and natural gases and in hydrogen.
-The directive is part of the hydrogen and gas markets decarbonisation package (and part of the Fit for 55 package).
+In December 2023, the European Council and the European Parliament reached agreement on the regulation to establish common rules for the internal markets in renewable and natural gases and in hydrogen.
+The Council adopted the regulation in May 2024.
 Amongst other things, the Council and the Parliament agreed on the split between Transmission System Operators (TSOs) and Distribution System Operators (DSOs) for hydrogen.

 Communication on Europe’s 2040 climate target and path to climate neutrality by 2050